Coins cascaded out of his piggy bank and rolled across the floor. “I’m going to count my money” Noah announced.

 Our youngest child was around 2 and a half when he started getting pocket money.
 He wanted what the older kids were getting, and that seemed like a reasonable request.

 If you are giving allowance to young children, make sure you store it safely as coins are a choking hazard.
 A sturdy money box that cannot be opened and that is kept out of reach is a good option.

-Our kids get pocket money each week as a way for them to learn about managing money and to practice life skills such as decision making, budgeting, and how to go to a shop and buy things.
+Our kids get an allowance each week as a way for them to learn about managing money, and to practice life skills such as decision making, budgeting, and how to go to a shop and buy things.
 Teaching kids about money and having real life, hands on, experience with money is a great way to learn.